Easy Beer Bread

 Step seven

 Transfer batter into the greased bread pan.
-(E) Bake for 35 minutes or until a cake tester comes out clean.
+(E) Bake for 35 minutes or until a cake tester or toothpick comes out clean.

 Step eight